poempelfox/mobilews/docs/unstructuredmess.md

 * LTE-modem will be a [MikroE LTE IoT 6 Click](https://www.mikroe.com/lte-iot-6-click)
   - this is based on an u-blox SARA R412M, which supports LTE-M and NB-IoT, but can also fall back to EPGRS where that is not available.
   - we will use an [ResIOT SIM](https://sim.resiot.io/), that permits us to use pretty much any mobile network in Europe.
 In Germany, we can log into all 3 mobile networks with that - so we should be able to get reception even in the middle of nowhere where the CCCamp is.
+* SHT41 temperature/humidity sensor
+  - SHT45-AD1F, the variant of SHT45 with builtin protective membrane, which makes these variants practically indestructable, should be available from May 30 2023, but it'll then take some more time before breakout-boards using these become available.
+  - for now we'll use one of the unprotected SHT41 BOBs we still have, and possibly exchange them later - they are 100% software compatible anyways.
+* LPS35HW pressure sensor
+  - in the form of an Adafruit breakout board from which we had to desolder the useless and power-wasting always-on LED they insist on putting on.
+* LTR390 ambient light / UV sensor
+  - in the form of an Adafruit breakout board, on which it seems they at least had the decency to provide an undocumented 'switch' for the useless and power-wasting always-on LED: In revision B, there are two solder pads on the back with a tiny and easily cuttable wire between, labelled "LED".
+As of April 2023, their documentation page does not mention a revision B or the switch.
+And I still cannot stop shaking my head about how dumb it is to put an ALWAYS ON LED on a LIGHT SENSOR.
+* SEN50 particulate matter sensor
+* some not-yet-decided wind speed (aenometer) / wind direction sensor
+* possibly an optical RG15 rain sensor?
 * Gehaeuse aus Holz.
   - Seiten: [Lamellentueren 39,5 x 39,4 cm](https://www.ben-camilla.com/index.php?a=3272)
   - Konstruktion Fuesse noch unklar - sollten abschraubbar sein, damit mans gut transportiert kriegt.
 Stichwort: Aufschraubmuttern.